Wavelet-resolved coherence beats in the Overhauser field of a thermal nuclear spin ensemble: Results

 \subsection{Different NSB realizations}

-We next turn to how a specific spatial distribution of spinful nuclei leaves it imprint on the multi-resolutional scalogram.
-As we show below, for dilute NSBs in which the spinful nuclear abundance ratio is small, such as in diamond with few percentage of the $^{13}$C isotope, this enables to identify the number of nearest-neighboring spin clusters.
-Moreover, the angle between the displacement vector that connects two nearest-neighboring spins and the crystallographic axes can also be deduced by simply changing the direction of the hf-axis.
-To demonstrate these, in Fig.~\ref{realizations} each row represents a different NSB realization under various hf-axes.
-On the fifth column from left, the spinful nuclei in each realization are designated by dots and neighboring spins are connected with lines and colored with respect to their separation distance.
-On the last column of Fig.~\ref{realizations}, the displacement vectors are also drawn to indicate the corresponding angles between hf axis and the displacement vectors.
+We next turn to how a specific spatial distribution of spinful nuclei leaves its imprint on the multiresolution scalogram.
+As we show below, for dilute NSBs in which the spinful nuclear abundance ratio is small, such as in diamond with a low percentage of the $^{13}$C isotope, this enables us to identify the number of nearest-neighboring spin clusters.
+Moreover, the angle between the displacement vector that connects two nearest-neighboring spins and the crystallographic axes can also be deduced by simply changing the direction of the hf axis.
+To demonstrate these, in Fig.~\ref{realizations} each row represents a different NSB realization under various hf axes.
+In the second column from the right, the spinful nuclei in each realization are designated by dots and neighboring spins are connected with lines and colored with respect to their separation distance.
+In the very right column of Fig.~\ref{realizations}, the displacement vectors are also drawn to indicate the corresponding angles between hf axis and the displacement vectors.